-If the standstill clause in Article 41 applies to recipients of services as well (see chapter 2), the ruling of the Court in Soysal would apply to Turkish tourists, family members or students, coming for a stay of less than three months, in Belgium, France, Germany, Netherlands, Ireland and the UK.
+In case the Court of Justice will rule that the standstill clause in Article 41 applies to recipients of services as well (see chapters 2 and 4), the ruling of the Court will probably specify its applicability to categories of Turkish nationals, such as tourists, family members or students, coming for a stay of less than three months.
+It will apply not only Turkish visitor or tourists in Germany, but to Turkish nationals in Belgium, France, Germany, Netherlands, Ireland, Italy and the UK as well.